zigotica/twitter-periodic-cleanup/readme.md

 ## What

-A node script that purges tweets older than (customisable) x days old.
+A node script that purges tweets and likes older than (customisable) x days old.

 ## Why